 - Section B— poetry analysis (50%)

 Section A will be based on this list of literary terms [pdf].
-You will be expected to demonstrate your knowledge of the terms, including definitions, history, usage, applicability, implications, contestations, and limitations.
+You will be expected to demonstrate reading comprehension and knowledge of the terms, including definitions, history, usage, applicability, implications, contestations, and limitations.
+Your reading comprehension will also be tested.
 Questions will be in multiple-choice format.
 See sample questions at the end of literary terms list.

-You must score a minimum of 80% total to pass Part 1.
-If you score below 80%, you may retake the Part 1 exam once.
-Failure to score at least 80% in the second attempt will compute as Fail on the comprehensive exam as a whole and result in termination of the MA degree.
+You must score a minimum of 80% on the Literary Terms MCQs and a Satisfactory on the Poetry Analysis.
+If you fail to score the minimum required, you may retake the failed section(s) once.
+Failure to score the minimum required in the second attempt will compute as Fail on the comprehensive exam as a whole and result in termination of the MA degree.

 Three take-home essays, one in each area from the groups listed below.
 Exam questions will be based on the area reading list.
 Reading lists for each area and sample questions are available below.
 Examiners will assume that you have read all the works in the list and will frame questions accordingly.

 You will be able to choose one of two questions in each area.
 Essays must demonstrate in-depth knowledge of the period and the texts included in the list as well as ability to critically analyze and interpret the texts using close reading or textual evidence, and field-appropriate vocabulary or terminology.
 Avoid using secondary sources or other materials unless they are required or recommended in the list.
 Original thinking will be valued more highly than ideas derived from secondary sources.

 The take-home exam will be generally scheduled in the fourth or fifth week of the semester.
 Dates will be announced in advance in the Graduate Newsletter.
 You will be given a 4-day period (Fri 9 am – Mon 5 pm) to write and submit your essays.